 - Consider the aerodynamic flow of a car on the highway.
 Is the flow over the car going to be steady or unsteady?
 Laminar or turbulent?
 Might the nature of the flow depend on speed?
 Explain.

 - A fighter airplane is performing acrobatic maneuvers.
 Will the flow over the wing be steady or unsteady?
 Laminar or turbulent?

 - An engineer assumes that the flow through a propeller is steady and incompressible.
 Are these reasonable assumptions?
 Explain.

-- Do some research and make a shortlist of aerospace-related flow problems that are most likely not described by a continuum model.
+- Do some research and make a shortlist of aerospace-related flow problems most likely not described by a continuum flow model.